Maxwell Jacob Friedman: The Dynasty (2019–2020)

+One night return (2025)

+On June 26, 2025, at Summer of the Beasts, MJF returned to MLW after five years, where he attacked Místico, who he had been feuding with in AEW and CMLL.

 All Elite Wrestling (2019–present)

 Undefeated streak (2019–2020)

 On January 7, 2019, it was announced that Friedman was signed to All Elite Wrestling (AEW) for a five-year deal.
-He debuted as a heel at Double or Nothing as a part of the pre-show Casino Battle Royale for an AEW World Championship opportunity.
+The year before, he had wrestled the opening maincard match of All In, an event seen as a precursor to the formation of the company, defeating Matt Cross.
+He debuted as a heel at Double or Nothing on May 25 as a part of the pre-show Casino Battle Royale for an AEW World Championship opportunity.
 He lasted until the final two, before being eliminated by Adam Page.
-Friedman went on to compete in a four-way match against Page, Jimmy Havoc and Jungle Boy at Fyter Fest in June, which Page also won.
-The following month at Fight for the Fallen, he teamed with Shawn Spears and Sammy Guevara to defeat Havoc, Darby Allin, and Joey Janela in a six-man tag team match.
+Friedman went on to compete in a four-way match against Page, Jimmy Havoc and Jungle Boy at Fyter Fest on June 29, which Page also won.
+The following month at Fight for the Fallen on July 13, he teamed with Shawn Spears and Sammy Guevara to defeat Havoc, Darby Allin, and Joey Janela in a six-man tag team match.